About agreements

 You can also download a summary of this video: Understanding enterprise agreements.

-Agreements made before 1 January 2010
+Other agreements made before 1 January 2010

 Before the Fair Work Act, different types of agreements could be made.
 These are often called ‘zombie agreements’.